About Ponix MicroAg

 But Ponix MicroAg has its roots going back to 2002 when its founder, Chris Wark, established SHADE Consulting and Green Roof Innovations (GRI) with his wife Wendy, developing several innovative modular eco-roof systems.
 Many of the concepts developed during that time found their way into the pPod prototypes.

 In 2009, Chris designed a modular planting system in partnership with Guiyang Chuangjia High-Tech Accelerator Co.
 LTD in Guiyang, China.
 In Guiyang, he saw how most of the apartment balconies and rooftops were filled with vegetable gardens.
-The idea of growing your own food on a few square feet of elevated concrete was commonplace in this large and rapidly growing city.
-The idea of providing an improved environment for maximizing food production and quality on balconies was a key aspect of this project and directly influenced the development of the pPods.
+Growing your own food on a few square feet of elevated concrete was commonplace in this large and rapidly growing city.
+The idea of providing an improved environment for food production on balconies, terraces, and rooftops was a key aspect of this project and directly influenced the development of the pPods.

 It was when Chris and Wendy moved to New York City later that year that the need to design and build a serious plant enclosure literally hit home.
 They had moved into a 35th floor apartment with a balcony overlooking the Hudson River.
 The view was stunning, but so was the wind which dehydrated plants during temperature extremes and damaged some of them during storms.
 That balcony became a test bed for cold frame and mini-greenhouse concepts leading to the pPod.